-Learn how you can further monetize your YouTube channel in our Creator’s Guide to Making Money on YouTube.
+Learn how you can further monetize your YouTube efforts with the Shopify Guide to Making Money on YouTube.

 When viewers have finished watching all the way to the end of a video, you want to keep them around and make sure they don't leave without subscribing to your video.
 YouTube makes this really easy with end screen elements you can layer over the last 20 seconds of your video.

 You can add other videos, a subscribe button, or a link to another channel to keep viewers engaged.
 This is important because YouTube's algorithm rewards both your total watch time and how long you keep people on the platform, so ideally, you want someone to watch more of your videos.

 Here's how First We Feast sets up its end screens to keep you watching.

 It’s linked to a playlist of videos and a standalone video, both of which will take you directly to something else to watch.

 Here’s how to set it up yourself.